-The following table sets forth, as of September 30, 1996 the beneficial ownership of the Preferred Stock by the Company's directors and executive officers, as well as by the Company's directors and executive officers as a group.
+The following table sets forth, as of December 31, 1996 the beneficial ownership of the Preferred Stock by the Company's directors and executive officers, as well as by the Company's directors and executive officers as a group.
 Except as set forth below, the Company is not aware of any beneficial owner of more than five percent of the Preferred Stock.
 Except as otherwise indicated, the Company believes that the beneficial owners of the Preferred Stock listed below, based on information furnished by such owners, have sole investment and voting power with respect to such shares, subject to community property laws where applicable.

-Name and Address of Beneficial Owner of Preferred Stock Beneficially Owned Percent of Class(1) George R. Jensen, Jr. 10 Fox Chase Road Malvern, Pennsylvania 19355 16,000 2.0% Haven Brock Kolls, Jr. 150 West Ridge Gardens Phoenixville, Pennsylvania 19460 500 Peter G. Kapourelos 1515 Richard Drive West Chester, Pennsylvania 19380 1,000 William W. Sellers 394 East Church Road King Of Prussia, Pennsylvania 19406 14,725(2) 1.8% Henry B. duPont Smith 350 Mill Bank Road Bryn Mawr, Pennsylvania 19010 12,000(3) 1.5% All Directors and Executive Officers As a Group (8 persons) (4)Less than one percent (1%) 44,225 5.5%
+Name and Address of Beneficial Owner Number of Shares of Preferred Stock Beneficially Owned George R. Jensen, Jr. 10 Fox Chase Road Malvern, Pennsylvania 19355 16,000 2.0% Haven Brock Kolls, Jr. 150 West Ridge Gardens Phoenixville, Pennsylvania 19460 500 Peter G. Kapourelos 1515 Richard Drive West Chester, Pennsylvania 19380 1,000 William W. Sellers 394 East Church Road King Of Prussia, Pennsylvania 19406 14,725(2) 1.8% Henry B. duPont Smith 350 Mill Bank Road Bryn Mawr, Pennsylvania 19010 12,000(3) 1.5% All Directors and Executive Officers As a Group (8 persons) (4) 44,225 5.6% Less than one percent (1%)